Lupleg-dev/Quizes/README.md

-# freeCodeCamp Developer Quiz
+# Students Project Developer Quiz

 ![Learn to Code RPG Main Menu](Splash_Art.png)

-The [developerquiz.org](https://developerquiz.org/) website is the companion to [Learn to Code RPG Game](https://freecodecamp.itch.io/learn-to-code-rpg), a visual novel game developed by [freeCodeCamp](https://www.freecodecamp.org) to help you learn how to code. 😺
+The [developerquiz.org](https://developerquiz.org/) website is the companion to [Learn to Code RPG Game](https://Students Project.itch.io/learn-to-code-rpg), a visual novel game developed by [Students Project](https://www.Students Project.org) to help you learn how to code. 😺

 [developerquiz.org](https://developerquiz.org/) hosts all **600+** multiple choice questions featured in the game on the following topics: